sneat/casparcg-countdown-timer/readme.md

 ## Themes

 Theme support is available.
-To make a new theme, duplicate an existing theme (e.g. "base") from the ./src/themes directory
+To make a new theme, duplicate an existing theme (e.g. "base") from the `./src/themes` directory and then make any required adjustments.
+Most likely you'll be wanting to edit `./src/themes/<theme_name>/css/styles.less` to edit the font size, add a background image etc.

 - base
     - css `any css/less files in this directory will be merged into ./casparcg_output/css/main.css`